 My second trip to Egypt was towards the end of summer in 2012.
-The weather was magnificent, warm with a cooling breeze and the sunsets were breath taking.
-This trip was very special to me, I was getting married to my husband that I had met during my first trip to Cairo.
-Although, the time was magical for me, it was a transitional time for Egyptians.
+The weather was magnificent, warm with a cooling breeze and the sunsets were breathtaking.
+This trip was very special to me, I was getting married to my husband whom I had met during my first trip to Cairo.
+Although the time was magical for me, it was a transitional time for Egyptians.
 Egyptians for the first time in centuries were able to cast a vote.
 Mohamed Morsi was chosen by the people to be the new president and there were a lot of celebrations and hope in the streets.
-This was also the time, when a movie bashing the beloved Prophet Mohamed was launched and protests had spread in the center of popular cities
+This was also the time when a movie bashing the beloved Prophet Mohamed was launched and protests had spread in the center of popular cities

-There was sense of pride and nationalism in the country, after all, Egyptians should had felt proud of their determination and accomplishments.
+There was a sense of pride and nationalism in the country, after all, Egyptians should have felt proud of their determination and accomplishments.
 But there was also a sense of unpredictability, it felt as if anything could happen at any time.
-Although Egyptians were voting for a new constitution, the rules and regulations have not been established making the daily lives chaotic and disoriented.
+Although Egyptians were voting for a new constitution, the rules and regulations had not been established making their daily lives chaotic and disoriented.

-Most tourist during this critical era had vanished and were advised to stay away.
-But for me, this was one of the most thrilling time to be Egypt.
+Most tourists during this critical era had vanished and were advised to stay away.
+But for me, this was one of the most thrilling times to be in Egypt.
 You can almost touch the new atmosphere filled with excitement for the future.
-The people were being loud, expressive and most importantly for the first time empowered of their own lives.
+The people were being loud, expressive, and most importantly for the first time empowered in their own lives.

-My ultimate favorite place to visit in Cairo, is the Al Hussein Market, this where the old and ancient Cairo is situated.
+￼ My ultimate favorite place to visit in Cairo is the Al Hussein Market, where the old and ancient Cairo is situated.
 There you will find old raggedy buildings that people most definitely still live in.
-The old and dusty buildings bring a charm to the thousands of markets that sell ancient Egyptian souvenirs.
-Today the old and charming market is filled with margin tables trying to sell Chinese goods to the Egyptians since the tourism is decreasing significantly since the Arab Spring.
+The old and dusty buildings bring charm to the thousands of markets that sell ancient Egyptian souvenirs.
+Today the old and charming market is filled with margin tables trying to sell Chinese goods to the Egyptians since tourism is decreasing significantly since the Arab Spring.

 After our small tiny religious wedding ceremony, we drove to Alexandria which is only about 4 hours away from Cairo.

-This man came to us to sell his fish in the middle of the road when we had stopped at a check point This reminded me of my home country, Cape Verde, where fisherman or women sell their fish in the market and in the streets.
+This man came to us to sell his fish in the middle of the road when we had stopped at a checkpoint This reminded me of my home country, Cape Verde, where fisherman or women sell their fish in the market and in the streets.
 You can immediately tell the Mediterranean culture right when you enter Alexandria.
-The city of Alexandria is structured with Greek and old European style structures.
-You still have the trolley highway paths along the roads and it is not hard to envision how the older times must of been like back when the Greeks were a prominent population.
+The city of Alexandria is structured with Greek and old European-style structures.
+You still have the trolley highway paths along the roads and it is not hard to envision what the older times must have been like back when the Greeks were a prominent population.

 My friends and family were very worried about me during my travels but I must say that even during the roughest times in Egypt, I never felt unsafe.
-There is instability, unpredictability, corruption and never the less a lot of issues withing the socio-political sphere but the soul of the people in Egypt are good and for that I never felt threaten and scared for being a traveler in the country.
+There is instability, unpredictability, corruption, and never the less a lot of issues within the socio-political sphere but the soul of the people in Egypt is good and for that, I never felt threatened and scared for being a traveler in the country.